 My beautiful and spirited young girl Twilyte Allstar “Dodger” competes in AKC rally, AKC, USDAA and NADAC agility, Barnhunt, AKC Scent Work, Trick Dog, Herding and UKC Conformation, where she has one Best in Show (Altered Class) win.
 Dodger has taught me a great deal about how to work with a very intense, fast, sensitive dog with significant drive and desire to understand her task.

 The latest addition to our family is IDAWG Infinite “Newton,” a one year old tri sheltie who came to us from the Idaho Domestic Animal Working Group rescue.
-He is a bright and adorable boy who is just starting his foundations for agility, nosework, tricks and obedience with enthusiasm!
+He is a bright and adorable boy who earned his CGC title and is just starting his career in agility.
+He has taught me how to work with a dog who needs a little extra help developing his confidence and bravery.
+He also dabbles in nosework, Barn Hunt, tricks and obedience with enthusiasm!